 Symptoms of COPD typically begin in people aged over 40 who have smoked for 20 years or more.
 A 'smoker's cough' tends to develop at first.
 Once symptoms start, if you continue to smoke, there is usually a gradual decline over several years.
 You tend to become more and more breathless.
 In time your mobility and general quality of life may become poor due to increasing breathing difficulties.

-At least 25,000 people die each year in the UK from the end stages of COPD.
+COPD can be a life-threatening (fatal) disease in some cases.
+About 30,000 people die each year in the UK from the end stages of COPD.
 Many of these people have several years of ill health and poor quality of life before they die.
+In some cases people die of severe exacerbations due to severe chest infections.
+The life expectancy of a person with COPD is very variable and depends on various things such as:

-Depression and/or anxiety affect at least 6 in 10 people with COPD, and can be treated if recognised.
+Depression and/or anxiety commonly affect people with COPD, and can be treated if recognised.

 Stopping smoking is the most important treatment.
 No other treatment may be needed if the disease is in the early stage and symptoms are mild.